-For the purposes of this phase one PEA, only oxide and partially oxidized mineralization amenable to gold recovery using standard cyanide heap leach processing was evaluated representing less than a third of available mineralized material.
+For the purposes of this phase one PEA, primarily oxide and partially oxidized mineralization amenable to gold recovery using standard cyanide heap leach processing was evaluated representing less than a third of available mineralized material.
 Beartrack-Arnett also hosts a significant sulfide resource, much of which was not included in this PEA.

-On August 10, 2020 the Company announced the resumption of drilling at Beartrack-Arnett via a two-rig, 5,000-meter contract with Boart Longyear Limited.
+On August 10, 2020, the Company announced the resumption of drilling at Beartrack-Arnett via a two-rig, 5,000-meter contract with Boart Longyear Limited.
 On August 19, 2020, the Company announced the expansion of the drill program to up to as much as 10,000 meters with three drill rigs.
 8,450 meters of drilling in 40 core holes were completed during 2020.
 The program targeted:

-1) The Haidee area at Arnett (3,000 meters of core drilling for resource expansion drilling along strike from the existing Arnett Mineral Resource and an additional 2,000 meters of infill drilling to expand and upgrade the Inferred resource at Haidee);

-- 2) The previously untested Rabbit area at Beartrack (2,000 meters of core drilling to help establish the scale of the mineralized system at Beartrack beyond its current 5.6-kilometer strike).
-Targets are located two and three kilometers south and on trend of the existing Beartrack Mineral Resource; - The Joss area at Beartrack (approximately 1,000 meters of core drilling to follow up on prior highgrade gold intercepts; and, - 4) The area between the North Pit and South Pit areas at Beartrack (approximately 2,000 meters of core drilling to test for the continuity of the Panther Creek Shear Zone which is the primary control on the mineralization at Beartrack).
+- 1) The Haidee area at Arnett (3,000 meters of core drilling for resource expansion drilling along strike from the existing Arnett Mineral Resource and an additional 2,000 meters of infill drilling to expand and upgrade the Inferred resource at Haidee); - 2) The previously untested Rabbit area at Beartrack (2,000 meters of core drilling to help establish the scale of the mineralized system at Beartrack beyond its current 5.6-kilometer strike).
+Targets are located two and three kilometers south and on trend of the existing Beartrack Mineral Resource; - 3) The Joss area at Beartrack (approximately 1,000 meters of core drilling to follow up on prior highgrade gold intercepts; and, - 4) The area between the North Pit and South Pit areas at Beartrack (approximately 2,000 meters of core drilling to test for the continuity of the Panther Creek Shear Zone which is the primary control on the mineralization at Beartrack).

-Revival also completed an expanded geophysics program in 2020 including 65 line-kilometers of gradient array induced polarization-resistivity ("IP-RES") at Haidee, 13 line-kilometers of gradient array IP-RES at Joss and five line-kilometers of dipole-dipole IP-RES at Rabbit.
-Results are expected by March 31, 2021.
+In addition to expanding the planned drilling campaign, Revival Gold announced an expansion of its planned geophysics program to 21 line-kilometers of gradient array induced polarization-resistivity ("IP-RES") at Haidee, 13 line-kilometers of gradient array IP-RES at Joss and five line-kilometers of dipole-dipole IP-RES at Rabbit.

-On October 15, 2020 the Company announced results from the first seven holes of the 2020 drill program from the Haidee target area at Arnett.
+On October 15, 2020, the Company announced results from the first seven holes of the 2020 drill program from the Haidee target area at Arnett.
 All seven holes intersected near-surface leachable mineralization along the northwestern and southeastern strike extension of the Haidee deposit.
 Highlights include (see October 15, 2020 press release for detailed results):